pc2/cc-slurm-sync/Readme.md

 # Requirements

+Depending on your slurm version, you have different dependencies.

+## Running slurm 22.05

+If you run a slurm version later or equal to 22.05, you should be fine.
+The scipt was updated to support openapi 0.0.38 shipped with slurm.
+This version of the openapi supports a correct data structure to determine the allocated resources on a node.

+## Running slurm < 22.05

+If you are runnning slurm 21.08 or something else lower than 22.05, you have to use the commit with tag "openapi_0.0.37", because the data structure of the json output chaned between 21.08 and 22.05.

 This script expects a certain data structure in the output of squeue.
 We have noticed during development that `squeue --json` does not distinguish between individual CPUs in the resources used and in the output the allocation of CPU 1